10 Adorable Dog Breeds with Beautiful Green Eyes

 1. American pit bull terrier

 The American pit bull terrier is the only purebred dog that tends to have green eyes, although they can also have blue, brown, or hazel ones.
 Pitties are smart, sociable, and make loyal guardians.
-And while they might look tough, they’re giant softies.
+And while they might look tough, they’re giant softies (- as proved in these adorable pitbull pictures!)
 In addition to their notable peepers, they’ve got a muscular build and a glossy coat that can come in colors like brown, black, brindle, and white.
 Looking to adopt a pittie?
 Make sure you brush up on the pitbull “facts” that are wrong.

 Salameh dibaei/Getty Images